evso7th/EtherMusic/QUICK_GUIDE.md

 *   **Record (`Circle` Icon):** Press it to start recording your session.
 Press it again to stop.
 Your recording will be downloaded automatically as a `.webm` file.
 *   **Exit (`Power` Icon):** Opens a confirmation dialog to close the app.

+## A Note on Performance

+**Important:** On older or less powerful mobile devices, using the **Latch** mode simultaneously with the **Autopilot** and the **Drum Machine** can sometimes lead to sound artifacts like clicks, freezes, or stuttering.
+The audio engine is powerful, but it requires significant resources.

+If you experience this, we recommend using these features separately for the smoothest experience (e.g., play manually with the drum machine, or use the Autopilot without the Latch mode).

 Enjoy the process and let the music you create reflect your inner state.